laurestine/laurestine.github.io/index.md

 # This Website

 This website is currently under construction.
-It was last updated on July 11th, 2021.
+It was last updated on June 12th, 2022.
 When I have completed it, it will show my academic interests and experience, as well as random things with which I have amused myself.
 Stay tuned!